brugr9/UEPluginVolumeCreator/README.md

 ##### *Unreal Engine*

 Unreal Engine is using a **Left-handed System LhS** based First Person View FPV (cp.
 [Mower, Coordinate System]) with terms of location 'Back', 'Front', 'Left', 'Right', 'Bottom' and 'Top'.
-In plugin "Volume Creator"&mdash;with the use of UE's LhS and terms of location&mdash; the anatomical coordinate system results in a **Anterior&ndash;Right&ndash;Superior A&ndash;R&ndash;S** system (see figure G.1.):
+In plugin "Volume Creator"&mdash;with the use of UE's LhS and terms of location&mdash; the anatomical coordinate system results in an **Anterior&ndash;Right&ndash;Superior A&ndash;R&ndash;S** system (see figure G.1.):

 * X: Increases from Back to Front, color code **Red**; anatomical from Posterior P to **Anterior A**
 * Y: Increases from Left to Right, color code **Green**; anatomical from Left L to **Right R**